Matho/refinerycms-photo-gallery/README.md

 ## Known bugs

 * Files with spaces in file names are rejected if you upload them using drag&drop
-* After collection is created, you are redirected to albums#index instead of collection#index
 * Due to Opera bug I turn off Plupload client side mime type validation.
 It is able to choose files with non valid file extensions to upload queue. ( But server side validation reject these files.).